bposadas3/Escape-the-Syllabus/Client_Documentation.md

 ## Deployment Guide - Desktop Application (MAC/ WINDOWS)

-The desktop application uses the C++ and Visual Basic framework that can be downloaded here: (https://www.microsoft.com/en-us/download/details.aspx?id=9639).
+The desktop application uses the C++ and Visual Basic framework that can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=9639).
+The application also uses the Unity Engine, and requires the Unity Editor.
+The project can be opened on any platform that the Unity Engine supports.
+All scripts are found in the “Scripts” folder within the project.
+The project can be opened merely by selecting the project folder in the Unity Editor.
+Unity uses its own UI editor, and typically uses Visual Studio for script editing, though the default IDE can be changed.
+All UI elements must be edited using the Unity Editor.
+Furthur documentation on using the Unity Editor can be found [here](https://docs.unity3d.com/Manual/index.html).

 ## Deployment Guide - Teacher Portal (MAC/WINDOWS)